-The Indian police rousted Sitting Bull from his bed at 6:00 in the morning, hoping to spirit him away before his guards and neighbors knew what had happened.
-When the fifty-nine-year-old chief refused to go quietly, a crowd gathered and a few hotheaded young men threatened the Indian police.
-Someone fired a shot that hit one of the Indian police; they retaliated by shooting Sitting Bull in the chest and head.
-The great chief was killed instantly.
-Before the ensuing gunfight ended, twelve other Indians were dead and three were wounded.
+The police rousted Sitting Bull from his bed at 6:00 in the morning, hoping to spirit him away before his guards and neighbors knew what had happened.
+When the fifty-nine-year-old chief refused to go quietly, a crowd gathered and a few young men threatened the Indian police.
+Someone fired a shot that hit one of the Indian police; they retaliated by shooting Sitting Bull in the chest and head, killing him instantly.
+Before the ensuing gunfight ended, twelve other Native Americans were dead and three were wounded.

 Sitting Bull was buried in a far corner of the post cemetery at Fort Yates.
 Two weeks later, the army brutally suppressed the Ghost Dance movement with the massacre of a band of Sioux at Wounded Knee.